RapidCircle/vibe-coding-webapp-accelerator-nodejs/.github/instructions/ApplicationStandards.instructions.md

   - ✅ `/customers/customer/{id}/orders` - customer's orders
   - ❌ `/transactions-settings` - avoid hyphenated compound endpoints
   - ❌ `/customer-orders` - avoid flattened resource names
-- API Endpoints: Always use the route definition from function.json, not the folder name, when calling API endpoints:
+- API Endpoints: Always use the route definition from the code, not the folder name, when calling API endpoints:
-  - ✅ Use the "route" property from function.json as the actual endpoint URL
+  - ✅ Use the "route" property defined in the function code as the actual endpoint URL
   - ✅ `/api/transactions/transaction/{id}` - if defined in route property
   - ❌ `/api/GetTransaction/{id}` - don't use folder name as endpoint
-  - The folder name (e.g., `GetTransaction`) is for organization only; the actual callable endpoint is defined by the route configuration
+  - The folder name (e.g., `getTransaction`) is for organization only; the actual callable endpoint is defined by the route in code
 - Folder Structure: Organize React files with clear separation of concerns:
   ```
   swa/app/